yeeking/llm-thematic-analysis/README.md

 ## Setup the servers

-The scripts rely on two 'servers':
+The scripts rely on three 'servers':

 * open-webui: https://docs.openwebui.com/
   This is a web interface and REST API interface on a load of LLM functionality such as RAG-able document stores, unified interface on LLM servers, chat etc.